VaradPawar/IoT-/README.md

-# IoT-
 Cloud-based IoT System with Virtual Sensors

-This is a demo project that simulates a cloud-based IoT system that collects data from virtual sensors using MQTT protocol.
-The system consists of virtual environmental stations that periodically generate random sensor data values and publish them to an MQTT broker.
-The system also includes a simple web application that displays the latest sensor data values and the sensor data values received during the last five hours.
+This is a project for building a cloud-based IoT system that collects data from a set of virtual sensors using the MQTT protocol.
+The system will also have a simple web application to display the latest sensor data values and historical data values from all environmental stations.

-Requirements

-To run this project, you need:
-1. Python 3
-2. The virtual environmental Station
+Virtual Sensors

+The system uses standalone computer programs to represent virtual environment IoT stations that periodically generate a set of random virtual sensor values for the following sensors:

+Temperature (Range: -50 to 50 Celsius)
+Humidity (Range: 0 to 100%)
+CO2 sensor (Range: 300ppm to 2000ppm)
+Rain height (Range: 0 to 50 mm/h)
+Wind direction (Range: 0 to 360 degrees)
+Wind intensity (Range: 0 to 100 m/s)
+Each virtual environmental station has a unique ID to publish the random sensor data values on an MQTT channel.
+At least two virtual stations are running and publishing their values on the MQTT channel.

-3. Cloud-based IoT Backend
+Cloud-based IoT Backend

-Installation

-Clone this repository to your local machine.
-Install the required dependencies as described above.
-Start the MQTT broker.
-For this demo project, you can use the free broker provided by HiveMQ (https://www.hivemq.com/public-mqtt-broker/).
-Start the virtual sensors.
-In the virtual_sensor.py file, replace the sensor_id variable with a unique ID for each virtual sensor, and update the broker_address variable if needed.
-Then run the script using python virtual_sensor.py.
-Start the Flask web application.
-In the app.py file, update the broker_address variable if needed.
-Then run the script using python app.py.
-Access the web application at http://localhost:5000

-Usage

-The web application displays two pages:

-Latest Sensor Data
+The MQTT is controlled by a cloud-based backend.
+The following technologies can be used to implement the cloud-based backend:

+AWS IoT
+Azure IoT
+Google IoT ThingsBoard
+Web Application

+The system has a simple web application that displays the latest sensor data values and historical data values from all environmental stations.
+The web application will have the following functionalities:

-This page displays the latest sensor data values received from all the virtual sensors.
-The data is updated automatically every few seconds.
+Display the latest sensor data values received from all the sensors of a specified environmental station.

-Sensor Data History
-This page allows you to select a sensor and view the sensor data values received during the last five hours.
-The data is displayed in a line chart that is updated automatically every few seconds.
+Display the sensor data values received during the last five hours from all environmental stations of a specified sensor.

+Conclusion

+This project demonstrates how to build a cloud-based IoT system using virtual sensors and a web application to display the collected data.
+It provides a good starting point for building more complex IoT systems that can be used for monitoring and controlling various applications.